 Those of you new to consuming raw honey may wonder how long you can store it after buying it in bulk.
-Many people who try raw honey for the first time wonder the same thing, especially if buying a large amount they want preserved long-term.
+Many people who try these types of honey for the first time often wonder the same thing, especially if buying a large amount they want preserved long-term.

-The great news is raw honey is good for much longer than you may have ever imagined.
-Take a look at how long it lasts and how you might even be able to pass it down to the next generation.
+The great news is raw honey is good for much longer than you may imagine.
+Take a look at additional information about how long it lasts and how you might be able to pass it down to the next generation.

 Raw Honey isn’t Pasteurized, So it Lasts for Years

 All that pasteurized honey you’ve been buying in grocery stores for years can still spoil since it allows bacteria into the product.